metabase/metabase/docs/contributing.md

 In situations where a design has already been done, we can always use some help.
 Chime in on a pull request or an issue and offer to help.

-Generally speaking, any issue in Any issue in [Feature/Designed](https://github.com/metabase/metabase/labels/Feature%2FDesigned) is fair game.
+Generally speaking, any issue in [Feature/Designed](https://github.com/metabase/metabase/labels/Feature%2FDesigned) is fair game.

 ### #YOLO JUST SUBMIT A PR